 - To make the eyes, roll out some white fondant and cut out 12 circles using a 16mm round fondant plunger.
 Then roll out black fondant and cut out 12 circles using a 10mm round fondant plunger.
 Use a little water applied with a small brush to stick the black circles on top of the white circles.
 Leave to dry

 - To make the ears, roll out some yellow fondant and cut out 24 circles using a 16mm round fondant plunger.
-Pinch one side of the circles to create the ear shape, then leave to dry
+Pinch one side of the circles together with your fingers to create the ear shape, then leave to dry

 - To make the nose and mouth, roll out some black fondant and cut out 12 circles using a 16mm round fondant plunger.
 Then use a 12mm round fondant plunger to cut out a section of the black circles so you create a mouth shape.
 The cut out section will be the nose.
 Leave to dry